CreatieveNaam/po-paradigma/README.md

 The way I programmed quicksort was the same way as insertion sort but with [this](https://www.geeksforgeeks.org/quick-sort/) code.

-# Differences Java and Assembler x64
+# Differences Java and Assembly
 During the process of learning assembler I noticed a fair number of differences between Java and Assembler x64.
 In this chapter I will list these differences and give my opinion on them.
 I will also list differences I didn't notice but are present.

 Type.
 Assembly is an untyped language (University of Debrecen, z.d.).
 In the case of assembly, this means that all values are represented as word-sized integers (Morrisett, G., Walker, D, Crary, K., Glew, N, 1999).
 Java is a static, manifestly typed language (University of Debrecen, z.d.).
 This means I have to explicitly declarate a variable it's type during compile time.
 I have to say I liked the untyped system of assembly.
 I could put any value I wanted in every register.
 This make it easier to write code faster.
 However, since assembly is untyped, I can also multiply a string by 2 which shouldn't be possible in my opinion.
 So I like the untyped property of assembly, but I think it wil lead to a lot of unexpected behaviour.